 Once the device reaches that limit, it is automatically ‘bricked’ and removed from the network, resulting in a connectivity disconnection.
 This is a significant concern for IoT devices that are supposed to roam in a country for many years.

-A major challenge is global IoT deployment.
-Organizations looking to deploy an IoT estate must navigate the complex mobile network operator (MNO) landscape and negotiate contracts for their devices.
-For an enterprise deploying an estate of 50,000 devices across multiple territories and borders, mobile network negotiations can be a complicated and laborious process.
+Global IoT deployments are challenging.
+Organisations looking to deploy an IoT estate must navigate the complex mobile network operator (MNO) landscape and negotiate contracts for their devices.
+For an enterprise deploying an estate of tens or hundreds of thousands of devices across multiple territories and borders, mobile network negotiations can be a complicated and laborious process.

-In this example, Verizon permanent roaming restrictions have been overcome by loading a localized Step2 IMSI profile, which is now the default profile for the IoT devices (otherwise known as a profile donation).
+In this example, Verizon permanent roaming restrictions have been overcome by loading a localised Step2 IMSI profile, which is now the default profile for the IoT devices (otherwise known as a profile donation).

 Crucially, it is vital your SIMs have bootstrap IMSI profiles in place if network issues arise, planned or unforeseen.
 This ensures devices maintain a reliable connection and continue to be operational.